 You can easily create custom canvas sizes and resolution for different uses (i.e. Cricut Designs, Printed Art, Website Use, etc.) and then save them use them over and over!
 I have an entire collection of canvases dedicated to specific types of art work so I can start creating right away.

-Plus, you can design your own brushes!
+Plus, you can make your own brushes in Procreate!
 Within the brush settings you can design stamp brushes and brushes for specific uses such as watercolor, shading, or even letter grids.

 Possibly my favorite brush feature of Procreate is that you can import brushes from outside the app.
 There are artists that design Procreate brushes (this one is my favorite) that are so realistic it is hard to tell what is digital and what is painted on real paper.